nokyotsu/parrots/en/4_yangtze.md

 >
 > When we reached 616 Nanjing Road, which turned out to be another, smaller
 > department store, and not a knocking shop as we had been half-suspecting, our
-> pronunciation of `rubberover' seemed to let us down and produce another wave
+> pronunciation of 'rubberover' seemed to let us down and produce another wave
 > of baffled incomprehension.
 >
 > This time I went straight for the mime that had served us so well before,